Sykogst/tea_subscription_api/README.md

 	1. Used for the `PATCH` request that toggles a users subscription status to cancelled for a specific customer_subscription ID
 	2. It is on a joins record so acts on all, just the single record
 	3. id is sent through json payload
+- To keep RESTful routes, sending customer ID as a query param for the `GET` request
+	1. Also added customer_id to json response for usability

 <p align="right">(<a href="#readme-top">back to top</a>)</p>